 Signing up and being active on social media sites like Facebook and Twitter is completely free, other than the time it takes you to post and manage the content on your pages.
-Maintaining up-to-date social media pages for your practice is an incredible way to stay connected with current and future customers, and is a great medium for showing some brand personality and having a little fun with your patients!
-Contests, promoting new products/services, or just getting a conversation started are all ways to connect and promote your practice’s brand online.
+Maintaining up-to-date social media pages for your practice is a way to stay connected with current and future customers, and is a great medium for showing some brand personality and having a little fun with your patients.
+Photography or selfie contests, promoting new products/services, or just getting a conversation started are all ways to connect and promote your practice’s brand online.

-Remember, people like doing business with people that they like, so if visitors can connect and build a relationship with you online, it's likely that you will be top of mind when they are searching for an Optometrist.
-Be sure to pay attention and analyze your Facebook or social media results as patterns will develop and will help you determine what works and what doesn’t when targeting certain audiences.
+Remember, people like doing business with people that they like, so if visitors can connect and build a relationship with you online, it's likely that you will be top of mind when they are searching for an optometrist.
+Be sure to pay attention to your Facebook or Instagram Business accounts analytics pages to look for engagement patterns that emerge when targeting audiences of different ages, locations, and time zones.

 3. Word of Mouth

 Your current patients may be the most powerful marketing tool you have in your arsenal.
 If your practice is struggling, make your current patients the primary focus of your initial marketing efforts.
 If you treat your current patients right, their recommendations to family and friends may do more to build your practice than you could ever do on your own.
-There are ways to keep track, and reward, the patients who generate word of mouth referrals for your brand, such as a questionnaire on any new patient's visit.
-Sending gifts to patients who refer, say 3 or more, is a great way to show your appreciation to them.
+A questionnaire on any new patient paperwork is a good way to keep track, and reward, the patients who generate word of mouth referrals for your brand.
+Sending gifts to patients who refer maybe more than 3 people is a good way to show your appreciation.

-But remember, even if you are relying on word of mouth marketing, you should still develop a brand that best reflects how your personal practice operates, and ensure that everything you and your staff do supports your brand.
+Even if you are relying on word of mouth marketing, you should still develop a brand that best reflects how your personal practice operates and ensure that everything you and your staff do supports your brand.
 Strive to be consistent, accurate, and always deliver the level of patient care that is promised and promoted.
-The gifts don’t have to be expensive; the gesture is what's important here.
+The gifts don’t have to be expensive; the gesture is what's important.
 People like recognition, but most importantly they love to get things for free.

 4. Outreach Programs

 Senior centers, assisted living facilities, and retirement homes are places where you can speak and provide practical health information on cataracts, glaucoma, and other common age-related eye complications that senior patients experience.
-Creating an outreach program with the senior audience will again get you further involved with your local community, and help create brand awareness for an audience who isn’t online or as tech-savvy as most other generations.
+Creating an outreach program with senior citizens will get you further involved with your local community and help create awareness of your practice for an audience who isn’t as active online.

 A major factor to every successful marketing program is tracking your response rates and return on investment over time.
-Watch your sales, new customers, and the demographics of those customers to help evaluate if your outreach programs are worth the effort and the time spent on them.
+Watch your sales, new customers, and the demographics of those customers to help evaluate if your outreach programs are worth the effort, time, or budget spent on them.

-Marketing, whether it’s simply through word of mouth or through creative outreach programs, doesn’t have to cost you a lot of money or time, or cause you to stress.
+Marketing, whether it’s simply through word of mouth or through creative outreach programs, doesn’t have to cost you a lot of money or cause you to stress.
 Marketing is simply influencing the choices of your patients by demonstrating the value of your service.
-As John Rockefeller quoted, “Next to doing the right thing, the most important thing is to let people know you are doing the right thing.”
-Marketing to potential new patients shouldn’t be seen as a tough sell, but rather a welcome invitation to get them the professional care you know you can provide!
+Marketing to potential new patients shouldn’t be seen as a tough sell, but rather a welcome invitation to get them the professional care you know you can provide.